team-dev-docs/devdocsprod-dev-docs/docs/Dev-Docs Configuration JSON/External Docs Configuration Options.md

 # External docs json

-The External JSON is a config object.
-It is super important!
-Woot, one more time, one more time!
+The External JSON is a waffle.
+Yum Delicious
-Bonjour!